TRAVELABROOD.COM.AU

 After a briefing and detail check we were on our way.
 A quick stop to collect the teenagers and groceries and we headed out to Þingvellir.
 The majority of tourists visiting Iceland will only visit what is known as the Golden Circle.
 The Golden Circle covers around 300 kilometres and comprises Þingvellir National Park, Geysir geothermal area and Gullfoss waterfall.

 First stop is Þingvellir or Thingvellir.
 A UNESCO World Heritage centre, here is where an open-air assembly representing the whole of Iceland was created in 930 and continued to meet until 1798.
-This historic place is also the site where the North-American tectonic plate is moving away from the Eurasian plate at a rate of approximately 2.5cm per year.
+This historic place is also the site where the North American tectonic plate is moving away from the Eurasian plate at a rate of approximately 2.5cm per year.
 You can walk alongside both these plates and end at the charming Öxaráfoss waterfall.

 Geysir is a famous geothermal hot spring area with mud pits and the famous Strokkur which spouts water to an approximate height of 30 metres every 5-10 minutes or so.
 The anticipation of waiting for the geyser to erupt is just as exciting as seeing it and if you haven't got your camera ready, then don't worry, just wait for the next explosion!

 Gullfoss or Golden waterfall is the largest volume of water in Europe.
 Gullfoss was once the centre of quite a controversy when in 1907 an English businessman wanted to utilise the waterfalls energy and create a hydroelectric plant.
 The landowner at the time was quite against the idea and the trial lasted for many years.
-It was the landowners daughter who eventually saved enough money to hire a lawyer in Reykjavik.
+It was the landowner's daughter who eventually saved enough money to hire a lawyer in Reykjavik.
 Eventually the case was disposed of due to the lack of rent payments.
 In 1940 the adopted grandson of the landowner acquired the waterfall and later sold it to the Iceland government.
 In 1979 it was designated as a nature reserve to permanently protect the waterfall and allow the public to enjoy this unique area.

 Gullfoss

 The drive from Gullfoss to our first campsite at Hellishólar was around 100km or 1.5 hours drive.
-Hellishólar is located at Fljótshlíð about a ten minute drive from Hvolsvöllur.
-The campsite is well appointed and scenic and you can choose from either a powered or non-powered site.
+Hellishólar is located at Fljótshlíð about a ten-minute drive from Hvolsvöllur.
+The campsite is well appointed and scenic, and you can choose from either a powered or non-powered site.

-We always opted for an non-powered site as it meant we could park/camp further away from the crowds.
+We always opted for a non-powered site as it meant we could park/camp further away from the crowds.
 As we had hired a 12V to 230V adapter, we did most of our charging of computers and phones during the day whilst driving.
 If you are like the English family we encountered when we collected our RV, then you would probably opt for a powered site.
 This poor fellow had a wife and three grown daughters who were very concerned about using their hair dryers.

 Powered sites naturally cost more than non-powered and as we were required to return the RV with a full gas bottle, we didn't see reasons not to use it.
 We were instructed by McRent to only use the fridge on gas when in camp as power surges may cause the fridge to blow up.